 We identify the study sample and the control, prior to implementing the programme, we reflect over sample size and external validity to meet the requirements of the selected statistical method, and benefit from simple randomized evaluation, whenever possible.
 We base the evaluation topics on Outcome Challenges, the quantification on Progress Markers and then measure against Baseline, and if randomization against Control.

-Micro data Survey guide
+Micro data Survey design

 Without denying access: It can be possible to conduct a randomized evaluation without denying access to the intervention.
 For example, we could randomly select people to receive encouragement to enrol without denying any interested participants access to the intervention.

 Pilot-phase randomization method: An ideal time to conduct a randomized evaluation is during the pilot phase of a programme or before scaling up.
 During the pilot phase, the effects of a programme on a particular population are unknown.
 The programme itself may be new or it may be an established programme that is targeting a new population.
 In both cases programme heads and policymakers may wish to better understand the impact of a programme and how the programme design might be improved.
 Almost by definition, the pilot programme will reach only a portion of the target population, making it possible to conduct a randomized evaluation.
 After the pilot phase, if the programme is shown to generate impact, the aim must be that the programme is replicated or scaled up to reach the remaining target population.